cms-svj/t-channel_Analysis/README.md

 ```
 Edit the `main()` function's `cutsImportant` variable to write the name of the cuts that you want to make the stack plots.

+### Making the Limit plots -
+For making the limit plots we use the [StatInferenceFramework](https://github.com/cesarecazzaniga/StatInferenceFramework).
+We use the histograms for the backgrounds and the signals in the A,B,C,D regions with the MET binning which are the outputs from the [ABCDiscoTec Framework](https://github.com/cesarecazzaniga/ABCD_Disco_framework/tree/main).
+Follow the steps given in the StatINferenceFramework.